GTCMT/FBA2013/FBA2013/README.txt

 Annotations
 ===========
-The file structure resembles the structure of the audio files and is split into three main categories: concert band, middle school, and symphonic band.The annotated data is split into the following text files:
+The file structure resembles the structure of the audio files and is split into three main categories: concert band, middle school, and symphonic band.
+The annotated data is split into the following text files:

 1. *_assessments.txt
 --------------------
 Contains the judge assessments of a student’s audition.
 Students were assessed in different categories (ex. note accuracy) and separately for different segments of the audition (ex. technical etude).
 Assessments are normalized to [0,1], and -1 indicates a missing assessment.
-The assessments are organized into a 10 x 26 matrix where rows represent segments and columns represent categories, like so:
+The assessments are organized into a 10 x 26 matrix where rows represent segments and columns represent categories:

 Rows (10 segments):
 1. lyricalEtude